-Magpie - Ms Grant
+Magpie - Ms Wilson

-Starling - Ms Ortega
+Starling - Ms A Begum

-In Year 4, the children begin to develop their ability to self evaluate and set their own next steps.
+In Year 4, the children begin to develop their ability to self-evaluate and set their own next steps.
 We continue to provide engaging opportunities for the children and aim to accelerate progress to raise standards.

-In the Spring term, our focus is the Ancient Egyptians.
-We refer back to the work that we did on rivers in Autumn term and compare the River Thames to the Nile, looking at how the River Nile is important to Egypt and its history.
+In the spring term, our focus is the Ancient Egyptians.
+We refer back to the work that we did on rivers in autumn term and compare the River Thames to the Nile, looking at how the River Nile is important to Egypt and its history.
 We also look at how people lived in Ancient Egyptian times and complete work on maps and locating important places.
 We explore stories about the different Egyptian Gods and we learn and write about Howard Carter.
 In science, we focus on electricity and link this to our work on Howard Carter and exploring tombs by designing and making our own torches.

 During the Summer term, we learn all about the Anglo-Saxons and their settlement in Britain.
 Adventure stories is one of the text types we focus on.
 In Science we learn about sound during the first half term and move onto learning about animals, including humans during the second.
 We compare mountains in Britain in geography.
 Preparing and cooking vegetables is a focus in DT.
-In ICT we are creating our own wiki for the Anglo Saxons. .
+In ICT we are creating our own wiki for the Anglo Saxons.

 This term Magpie will have PE on a Monday and Friday.
 Starling Class will have P.E. on Wednesdays and Fridays.
 We will be following our REAL PE program to develop children’s basic core balance and agility skills.
 All children need to have full P.E. kit to participate.
 Our P.E. uniform is white t-shirt, navy/black shorts and trainers or plimsolls.